StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 The Exception table shows that instructions 0-4 could put a ArithmeticException object on the stack and if that happens execution will jump to offset 7 where it is stored in local variable 3.
 The verifier will check local 3 is correct.

 same_frame, means only the number of locals is the same and that the operand stack is empty.

-### Frame Tags 128 - 246

-These tags are reserved for future use.
-Just in case you noticed the gap.

 ### same_locals_1_stack_item_frame_extended